Climate Change Indicators in the United States

 About the Indicator

 This indicator examines U.S. and global precipitation patterns from 1901 to the present, based on rainfall and snowfall measurements from land-based weather stations worldwide.

 This indicator shows annual anomalies, or differences, compared with the average precipitation from 1901 to 2000.
 These anomalies are presented in terms of percent change compared with the baseline.
 Annual anomalies are calculated for each weather station.
 Anomalies for broader regions have been determined by dividing the country (or the world) into a grid, averaging the data for all weather stations within each cell of the grid, and then averaging the grid cells together (for Figures 1 and 2) or displaying them on a map (Figure 3).
 This method ensures that the results are not biased toward regions that happen to have many stations close together.

 Data from the early 20th century are somewhat less precise because there were fewer stations collecting measurements at the time.
-To ensure that overall trends are reliable, the data have been adjusted where possible to account for any biases that might be introduced by station moves, changes in measurement instruments, and other changes.
+To ensure that overall trends are reliable, the data have been adjusted where possible to account for any biases that might be introduced by factors such as station moves or changes in measurement instruments.

 The data for this indicator were provided by the National Oceanic and Atmospheric Administration’s National Climatic Data Center, which maintains a large collection of climate data online at: www.ncdc.noaa.gov/oa

 /ncdc.html.
-Global, U.S., and regional precipitation anomalies were calculated based on monthly values from a network of long-term monitoring stations.
+The precipitation anomalies shown here were calculated based on monthly values from a network of long-term monitoring stations.